kmpoppe/kmpoppe/README.md

 ### OpenStreetMap

 I manage the GitHub organization [OSM-de](https://github.com/osm-de).
-It's there to gather the developers of the [OpenStreetMap Telegram Group](https://t.me/OSM_de).
+It's there to gather the developers of the [OpenStreetMap D-A-CH Telegram Group](https://t.me/OSM_de).

 This is what I sprung from my own creativity: